-Let's see how you can help browsers offer the best autofill options by using appropriate values for the
+You can help browsers offer the best autofill options by using appropriate

 autocomplete attribute.
-Help users to enter their address There are many possible values for
+There are many possible values for

 Does your browser already have an address saved for you?
 Great!
 After you interact with the first field in the address form, the browser shows you a list of saved addresses.
 You can choose one, and the browser fills in all fields related to the address.
 Autofill makes filling out forms fast and easy.